chrisguest75/docker_examples/88_python_sdk/README.md

 * Building and running both bulidkit and Dockerfile.v0 builds
 * Tests running containers using requests and log scraping.
 * Test copying files into containers.
+* Use pytest to run tests against containers.

 ## Install